MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 ms.date: 05/03/2018
 ---

-# Advanced User Notifications
+# Advanced User Notifications in Xamarin.iOS

-_This article takes a deeper look at the new User Notifications framework and how to take full advantage of it in a Xamarin.iOS app._

 New to iOS 10, the User Notification framework allows for the delivery and handling of local and remote notifications.
 Using this framework, an app or app extension can schedule the delivery of local notifications by specifying a set of conditions such as location or time of day.